ThomasCochou/English_proficiency_prediction_NLP/README.md

   5 - Try to improve your system (for example you can try to use GloVe instead of BoW).

 ## Adjustments
-  - Split Train / Test folder from the `preprocessing.py` script
   - Filter out stop and short words with NLTK -> Add parameters to `preprocessing.py`
   - Looking for the importance of 'Mmmm' 'Hum' (reflexion) so not keeping only english words